 You’re the Key

-While we can no longer offer the 4:1 match opportunity, you can still help to protect these new conservation lands forever.
+You can help to protect these conservation lands forever.
 The Nature Trust commits to stewarding all our lands in perpetuity to keep them forever wild.

 Your support will ensure the long term care and stewardship of these 17 newly protected wild places, along with all of our conservation lands.

-It is also an option to donate your time by joining our Property Guardian program and participating in the stewardship of these lands.
+You can also donate your time by joining our Property Guardian program and participating in the stewardship of these lands.

 The Lasting Landscapes you are helping to protect